 Recently, I was inspired to make a quilt from my son’s onesies!
-This is pretty surprising because A) I generally don’t like onesie quilts and B) I’m not wild about the process of making T-shirt quilts.
+This is pretty surprising because A) generally, I wouldn’t say I like onesie quilts, and B) I’m not wild about the process of making T-shirt quilts.

 On a side note, I have compiled in one article 3 free baby quilt patterns.

 Although I LOVED the idea of having a keepsake from his first year (let’s face it… I was having a hard time saying “goodbye to all those cute clothes), I didn’t love the look of most examples I’d seen.

 Until I stumbled upon this onesie quilt sewn by Kacia at Coconut Robot!